silverstripe-archive/deploynaut/mysite/docs/en/adding-a-new-stage.md

-# Adding a new stage
+# Adding a new project

 ## Example data